mattywausb/ElBanquos_ChristmasLight/Documentation/manual_en.md

 ### Set Hour Mode
 The Set Hour Mode is used to set the Hour of the countdown.
 (Indicated by blue blinking Middle light)

-SELECT: 1 Hour Backwards
+SELECT: 1 Hour Backward

 STEP: 1 Hour Forward

-STEP Hold and release: Switch to Set Minute Mode
+STEP Hold 2 sec and release: Switch to Set Minute Mode

 ### Set Minute Mode
 The Set Hour Mode is used to set the Hour of the countdown.
 (Indicated by blue blinking Middle light)

-SELECT: 1 Minute Backwards
+SELECT: 1 Minute Backward

 STEP: 1 Minute Forward

-STEP Hold and release: Start Clock (with 0 Seconds) and switch to Countdown Mode
+STEP Hold 2 sec and release: Start Clock (with 0 Seconds) and switch to Countdown Mode

 ### Fireworks Mode